ieee-spac/.github/profile/README.md

 ### Not just a conference, but a launchpad for your professional journey.

-Through our conference, workshops, and networking opportunities, we aim to prepare students and professionals to lead in the rapidly evolving field of engineering.
+Through our workshops, and networking opportunities, we aim to prepare students and professionals to lead in the rapidly evolving field of engineering.
 We focus on providing the tools and insights needed to build a sustainable and technologically advanced future.

 ---